Few different provisions in Delhi services bill from that of ordinance | Law-Order

 - India

-The Government of National Capital Territory of Delhi (Amendment) Bill, 2023, which was tabled in Lok Sabha on Tuesday, to replace an ordinance issued for transfers and postings of senior officers in the Delhi government, will have few different provisions from that of the ordinance.
+The Government of National Capital Territory of Delhi (Amendment) Bill, 2023, tabled in Lok Sabha on Tuesday to replace the Delhi services ordinance, will have some provisions different from that of the ordinance like no requirement of furnishing annual reports to the central government.

 However, the bill will have all major provisions of the ordinance, promulgated by the central government on May 19, a week after the Supreme Court handed over the control of services in Delhi excluding police, public order and land to the elected government headed by Chief Minister Arvind Kejriwal.